syncfusion/blazor-docs/src/charts/chart/chart-types/spline-area.md

 ![Spline Area](../images/chart-types-images/splinearea.png)

-**New Note:** You can refer to our [`Blazor Spline Area Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/spline-area-chart) feature tour page to know about its other groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Spline Area Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/spline-area-chart) feature tour page to know about its other groundbreaking feature representations.
 You can also explore our [`Blazor Spline Area Chart Example`](https://blazor.syncfusion.com/demos/chart/spline-area?theme=bootstrap4) to know how to connects the data points with smooth curves.

 ## Customization